-How do we conduct those "official" surveys?
+How do we do conduct those official surveys?
 First, we notify our administrative contacts at the schools we plan to survey.
 We depend upon these contacts for assistance in informing the student body of our survey (although we also get the word out to students about our survey via other channels independent of the schools).
 In recent years, an increasing number of schools have chosen to send an e-mail to the entire student body about the availability of the online survey; in such cases, this has yielded robust response rates.
-We've surveyed anywhere from all 26 men at Deep Springs College (100 percent of the student body) to more than 1,000 collegians at such colleges as Hofstra University, University of Mississippi and University of Wisconsin—Madison.
+We've surveyed anywhere from all 26 men at Deep Springs College (100 percent of the student body) to more than 1,000 collegians at such colleges as Drexel University, University of Massachusetts Amherst, and the United States Military Academy.

 The findings from our student surveys also determine the "Students Say" lists we feature in the sidebars on our school profiles.
 These lists report the topics on which the students we surveyed at the school showed the highest consensus of agreement.

-Some questions on our student surveys are open ended and invite students to answer in their own words.
+Some questions on our student survey are open-ended and invite students to answer in their own words.
 Our profiles are laced with comments from students that we cull from these open-ended questions on the survey (all text in quotes in the profiles comes directly from a surveyed student).
 Student quotations in our profiles are not chosen for their extreme nature, humor or unique perspective.
 Rather, they are chosen because they represent the sentiments expressed by the majority of survey respondents from the college.
-In some cases, they illustrate one side or another of a mixed bag of student opinion, in which case there will also be a counterpoint opinion within the text.
+In some cases, they illustrate one side or another of a mixed bag of student opinion, in which case there will also appear a counterpoint opinion within the text.

 One last note: to guard against producing a write-up that's off the mark for any particular college, before we publish our Best Colleges book, we send our administrative contact at each school an advance copy of the college's profile.
 The administrator then has ample opportunity to respond with corrections, comments and/or outright objections.
 We take careful measures to review the school's suggestions against the student survey data we collected and make appropriate changes when warranted.

-To all college-bound students and parents of applicants using our site: we hope all of the information we provide in The Best 379 Colleges—our unique ranking lists and school rating scores and our richly detailed school profiles—will help you identify, apply to, get admitted to, get financial aid from and happily graduate from the true "best fit" school for you.
+To all college-bound students and parents of applicants using our site: we hope all of the information we provide in The Best 381 Colleges—our unique ranking lists and school rating scores and our richly detailed school profiles—will help you identify, apply to, get admitted to, get financial aid from and happily graduate from…. the truly "best fit" school for you.